 Do the math

-Mortgage lenders look at debt-to income ratios because this measurement shows how much money a borrower has left after his or her monthly bills are paid.
-A debt-to-income ratio above 50% is considered high and undesirable; a debt-to-income ratio that is 35% or lower is ideal.
-Calculate your debt-to-income ratio with our handy calculator.
+Mortgage lenders look at debt-to-income ratios because it shows them how much money a borrower has left after their monthly bills are paid.
+A debt-to-income ratio above 50% is considered high, while a debt-to-income ratio of 35% or lower is ideal.
+Calculate your debt-to-income ratio with our calculator.

 Watch out for fees

 Perhaps the biggest mistake people make when refinancing is failing to accurately assess the fees associated with refinancing.
-Refinancing fees might include an application fee, a loan origination fee, an appraisal fee, an inspection fee, home insurance and closing costs — the list truly seems endless.
+Refinancing fees might include an application fee, loan origination fee, appraisal fee, inspection fee, home insurance and closing costs.

-To figure out if refinancing is worth it, consider whether you will still be in your home by the time that the monthly savings that are accumulated by refinancing equal the refinancing costs.
+To figure out if refinancing is worth it, consider whether you’ll still be in your home by the time the monthly savings that are accumulated by refinancing equal the refinancing costs.

 By some estimates, nearly half of customers who take out a mortgage fail to shop around.
-Usually, the first call that homeowners make when looking to refinance is to their current lender, and this makes sense because they have an existing relationship with that lender.
-But shopping around can help you know your options and — sometimes — get a better deal.
+Usually, the first call that homeowners make when looking to refinance is to their current lender.
+But shopping around can help you know your options and sometimes get a better deal.

 Start your search by going to the Consumer Financial Protection Bureau’s rate checker tool.
 This tool doesn’t name lenders, but it helps you find the best rates for your profile.
 With this information in hand, you’ll have a better sense of what to expect when you shop around.

-- Make sure that your credit score is above 720, that your LTV is at least 80% and that you have a low debt-to-income ratio before you consider a refinancing.
+- Try getting your credit score above 720, your LTV to at least 80% and attaining a low debt-to-income ratio before refinancing.

-- Be aware of — and understand — all of the fees associated with a potential refinancing.
+- Be aware of and understand the fees associated with a potential refinancing.

-Once you have narrowed down the list of lenders that you want to approach for a refinancing, make sure that the lender you’ve selected is a match by interviewing your mortgage broker or loan officer.
+Once you’ve narrowed down the list of lenders that you want to approach for refinancing, make sure the lender you’ve selected is a match by interviewing your mortgage broker or loan officer.
 Also, make sure the loan product that your lender is recommending suits your financial needs and objectives.

-- Ask to have the details of the loan and the refinancing costs explained to you
+- For the details of the loan and the refinancing costs

-- Ask for an estimate of all fees and closing costs
+- For an estimate of all fees and closing costs

-- Ask about how quickly you should expect to hear back after you call or email
+- How quickly you should expect to hear back after you call or email

-- Ask how long it will take to complete the refinancing
+- How long it will take to complete the refinancing

-- Ask if you can receive the closing documents sent to you before the closing so you can review them.
+- If you can receive the closing documents before the closing so you can review them

 Often, you can judge a mortgage broker’s expertise and helpfulness by how well they answer your questions.
 The answers to these questions will help you determine the suitability of a loan product and whether it makes sense to refinance now.